Maravilla Americana: Chapter VI

 "On the precious gold and exquisite gilding of the miraculous image of Our Lady of Guadalupe".
 In Chapter 6, Cabrera discuss the strange color of the portrait gilding.
 He is very impressed that the gold seems to be fused into the fibers themselves: “...because I noticed that all that’s gilded is so united to the canvass, that to the touch it can be only be felt by the concavity as if it were printed; a matter for weighty consideration, as there’s no material in the canvas of the type used for gilding...
 The Holy Image has its tunic gilded with some flowers of strange design.
 They are composed of a golden vein with the peculiarity that they follow not the pleats and undulations, but are continuous as if on a flat surface…”

 Chapter VII

 "Considerations on the objections against the esthetical perfection of the Image".
 In Chapter 7, Cabrera refutes Art criticism that claims the portrait violates what are called the "rules of painting": “The most thorough and efficacious answer to all objections presented or possible is the image itself, as I know that when attentively observed, the sharpest eyes will find no less than the complete achievement of the most perfect whole that painting ever admired.”

 Chapter VIII

 "On the design of the miraculous image of Our Lady of Guadalupe."

+In this concluding chapter, Cabrera focuses on the artistic composition and design of the image of the Virgin of Guadalupe.
+He argues that the image demonstrates perfect symmetry, balance, and adherence to classical artistic principles, even surpassing the established rules of painting.
+According to Cabrera, these qualities are so extraordinary that they could not have been achieved by any human artist.

+He concludes that the perfection of the image is proof of its divine and miraculous origin, affirming that the image was not painted by human hands but created through a supernatural act.